nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `TaskListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
-For example, the layout of the [`MainWindow`](https://github.com/AY2223S2-CS2103T-W13-3/tp/blob/master/src/main/java/seedu/task/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2223S2-CS2103T-W13-3/tp/blob/master/src/main/resources/view/MainWindow.fxml)
+For example, the layout of [`MainWindow`](https://github.com/AY2223S2-CS2103T-W13-3/tp/blob/master/src/main/java/seedu/task/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2223S2-CS2103T-W13-3/tp/blob/master/src/main/resources/view/MainWindow.fxml)

 The `UI` component,